 Tossing big wedges of golden halloumi in a glossy, sticky honey harissa sauce is my idea of heaven.
-It takes less than 15 minutes to make so is perfect for when you want something fast.
-Sweet honey + salty halloumi cheese + spicy harissa = sensational.
+This honey and harissa glazed halloumi takes less than 15 minutes to make so is perfect for when you want something fast.
+A fabulous, crowd-pleasing appetizer.

-This really is one of my all-time favourite quick dishes.
-It always impresses, is seriously DELICIOUS and scales easily.
-Serve it with a crunchy salad, piled on top of hummus, as part of a cheese board, with fresh bread (no knead chilli cheese focaccia, rosemary parmesan bread or soft garlic flatbreads are fab), or crackers (pita chips or sourdough crackers are great) or just by itself as the perfect bite with a glass of wine.
+Serve it with a crunchy salad, pile it on top of creamy oil-free hummus, stuff it into soft two-ingredient dough garlic flatbreads, serve it as part of a cheese board, with fresh bread (no knead chilli cheese focaccia or rosemary parmesan bread are fab), or crackers (crunchy baked pita chips or sourdough discard crackers are great) or just by itself as the perfect bite with a glass of wine.

-It’s also one of the best appetizers to make for a party – it’s quick, super easy and a crowd favourite.
+It’s also one of the best appetizers to make for a party – it’s quick, super easy, and a crowd favorite.
 You could chop the halloumi into smaller squares and serve them with toothpicks to make lovely bite-sized party snacks!

 This recipe uses minimal ingredients and they’re all easy to pick up at the grocery store if you don’t already have them in your cupboard.

 - Harissa paste.
-This is a North African chilli paste made from (you guessed it) lots of chilli, spices like cumin, coriander and paprika along with garlic.
-There are many different brands and varieties of harissa out there, so before you start the recipe I’d recommend checking how spicy yours is (some brands are very hot whereas others are a lot milder).
+This is a North African chili paste made from (you guessed it) lots of chili, spices like cumin, coriander, and paprik,a along with garlic.
+There are many different brands and varieties of harissa out there, so before you start the recipe, I’d recommend checking how spicy yours is (some brands are very hot, whereas others are a lot milder).
 If you’ve got a very hot harissa, reduce the amount to 1.5 or 1 tablespoon in the sauce.
-In the UK, like the rose harissa paste from Belazu – the subtle hint of rose is beautiful against the spice of the chilli and it’s not too hot.
+In the UK, like the rose harissa paste from Belazu – the subtle hint of rose is beautiful against the spice of the chili, and it’s not too hot.

 - Honey.
 This brings the lovely sweetness that works perfectly with the salty halloumi and spicy harissa.
 You could also use maple syrup, golden syrup or agave.